Cody-Learner/aurt.aurutils.based/README.md

 Individual screenshots: https://cody-learner.github.io/
 Combined: https://cody-learner.github.io/combined.html

+Aurt is an Arch Linux AUR helper, wrapper-script around aurutils.

+Aurt is intended to ease the transition into setting up and using aurutils.
+Aurutils brings AUR helpers to a whole new level with it's feature set and integration with pacman.
+Along with this comes additional work to setup and use.
+Aurt is a small (~400 lines), very straight forward, easy to follow, edit, customize, etc wrapper script, around aurutils, pacman, etc that ties all the various scripts into a common cli interfce with pacman like commands + some aurt specific, also has a cli command menu on the base interface.

+Aurt and aurt-info are currently in alpha phase.
+The feature set is not yet 100% stable.
+The aurt script is accompanied by aurt-info script to provide user feedback when using aurt.
+Place both aurt and aurt-info scripts in $PATH for out of the box operation.

+These scripts have been tested on my system managing around 100 AUR packages.
+All the rough edges I've encountered so far have been worked out at this point.

 ## EDIT April 29 2018
 Aurt-setup is now provided.
 Screenshot: https://cody-learner.github.io/setup.html<br>
 This automates setup for running/testing aurt.<br>